portainer/portainer-docs/docs/v2.0/services/options.md

 ### Resource limits and reservations

-From Portiner, you can set limitations about the resource utilization, like Memory, CPU Reservation, CPU Limit, etc.
+From Portainer, you can set limitations about the resource utilization, like Memory, CPU Reservation, CPU Limit, etc.

 ![options](assets/options-7.png)